babaganoush/CasRestBundle/README.md

 Please nose that you will have to adjust the path for cas_cert as it is located on your machine.

+Also note that as the bundle stands for now, it will first authenticate locally.
+In the event you are able to log on, everything is fine.
+In the event that the authentication fails, it will then go to the CAS server, and create a local DB user on successful authentication and then log you in.

+Future versions will allow you to customize this experience fully.
+I wrote this in a hurry so please bear with me

 This bundle is in middle of some cleanup and I will do my best to refactor it further.
 Also I will be adding tests in future.